 Assign them to a refinery and they will process raw materials brought back from planets.
 Assign them to the hangar and they will go to gather the raw materials.
 Have them crew the bridge and they will scan planets to find out what resources can be found.

-Another unique aspect of the game is the symmetry between the player controlled captain and the crew.
+Another unique aspect of Genesis Alpha One is the symmetry between the player controlled captain and the crew.
 You are able to run any of the processes that they can.
 You can speed up refining by running the terminals in the refinery, you can go planetside with the crew and you can harvest the resources with your mining tool.
 Captains on this ship aren’t above menial labor, hop to it.

 Going planetside isn’t really optional.
 Some planets have special sites on them that require the captain to locate.
 These sites can provide new tech, weapons, and information integral to your success.
 A small field is emitted from the harvester ship making a limited area around it atmospherically safe to explore.
 But you and your crew will come under attack by hostile lifeforms while harvesting resources on a planet.